-The Company's operations expose it to a variety of financial risks that include the effects of credit risk, price risk, and liquidity risk.
+The Company's operations expose it to a variety of financial risks that include the effects of foreign currency risk, credit risk, price risk, and liquidity risk.
 The Group's overall risk management programme seeks to minimise potential adverse effects as noted below.